 As a small program, the courses, lectures and research advising are built by forming collaborative relationships with faculty from other disciplines.
 The multidisciplinary composition of the affiliated faculty and students is recognized as necessary for investigating risk factors and design solutions for chronic musculoskeletal disorders and engineering solutions.

 For example, students take courses from the Departments of Industrial Engineering, Integrative Biology, and Environmental Health Sciences.
 Students from bioengineering, nursing, industrial hygiene and occupational medicine take the Ergonomics course (PH269C) side-by-side with ergonomics students.
 A more detailed program plan can be found here.

-These interdisciplinary and intercampus bridges have strengthened the research training program and have led to the successful recruitment of Ph.D. students from Mechanical Engineering and Bioengineering to complement students admitted via the School of Public Health.
+Ph.D. students are recruited from Mechanical Engineering (UCB) and Bioengineering (UCB/UCSF), complementing students from Environmental Health Sciences (UCB), and Occupational Medicine (UCSF).
 Students with backgrounds in engineering carry out research and exchange knowledge and share experiences with students whose strengths are in biology and health.

 The Ergonomics Program continues to provide training to health and safety professionals throughout the State with the COEH continuing education program.
-A two-day course is taught every December and another one is taught every August at the COEH Summer Institute.
 The faculty also speak at regional professional health and safety conferences (WOHC, AIHA, BAER).
 There has been increased outreach and education to regional contractors and manufacturers through joint meetings with OHSA , employers, trade conferences, contractor associations, and unions.